 Personally, I think walking distance hotels are great choices for out-of-towners right now.
 Take transportation issues out of the equation.

-Last but not least, there is a big opening coming to be aware of in terms of demand and crowds.
+Last but not least, there was just a big opening that now radically changes demand and crowds.

-On June 4, 2021, Avengers Campus opens in Disney’s California Adventure parks.
-This brand new Marvel-themed land will launch with one new attraction, WEB SLINGERS – A Spider-Man Adventure, as well as a highly anticipated themed restaurant, Pym Test Kitchen.
+On June 4, 2021, Avengers Campus opened in Disney California Adventure park.
+This brand new Marvel-themed land launched with one new attraction, WEB SLINGERS: A Spider-Man Adventure, as well as a highly anticipated themed food at Pym Test Kitchen, Pym Tasting Lab, and several other food locations.

-How Avengers Campus will affect crowd flow and touring patterns is still of course to be determined.
-But demand to see it so far is strong, judging by reservations.
-Reservations for Disney California Adventure are already booked up on opening weekend as well as several subsequent Saturdays for both ticket types.
+How Avengers Campus will ultimately affect crowd flow and touring patterns is still of course to be determined.
+But demand to see it so far is very strong, judging by the insanely long line that wends its way through half of the park right now.

 Additional 2021 Disneyland Tips & Details to Know